LachlanPotter33/Proj-4-Group-3/README.md

 This is as from the 81 original columns, only 22 columns including loan status were viewed as key influencial features.

-To determine the features used within the model, Global Feature Importance plots were used, to analyze the weight of each feature to a loan statuses prediction.
+To determine the features used within the model, RandomForest was applied to produce the desired hierachy before being visualized using "Global Feature Importance" plot.
+This plot allowed the team to analyze the weight of each feature to a loan statuses prediction.

-Additionally 18 trial variations were applied against the model to increase the prediction accuracy.
+The model experienced 18 trial variations with the attempt to increase the prediction accuracy.

+# Result
+The Model

 Affects of Mircofinance